nassimtaghipour/Blog-Reactjs/README.md

 Layout

-⦁	The page is responsive and adapt to the screen size of the user‘s device .The page should not be larger than 1280px in width and be horizontally centered.
+⦁	The page is responsive and adapt to the screen size of the user‘s device.The page should not be larger than 1280px in width and be horizontally centered.
 ⦁	The page has four sections: a header (yellow), the main content area (green), an area providing context (red) and a footer (purple).
 ⦁	On small devices (width <640px), the areas should be vertically stacked ⦁	On larger screens, the context area should be next to the main area on the right side of the page.
 The main area should always be twice as large as the context-providing area.